material-theme/vsc-material-theme/README.md

 # Activate the theme

-You can activate the theme through the configurator popup that allow the activation and the customization through the context menu (right click in your editor and select `Material Theme`) and the `Tools > Material Theme` menu.
+You can activate the theme by using the configurator popup that allow the activation and the customization through the context menu (right click in your editor and select `Material Theme`) and the `Tools > Material Theme` menu.

 Anyaway you can manually activate this theme by these lines in your setting: